edmazur/everquest-player-dumper/README.md

 Gotcha:

 The last line in the log file must be in the future or the program will hang.
+To deal with this in standalone files, just copy/paste the last line and manually update it to a future timestamp.

 Merging: